subhamb123/sel-embeddeddebugger/sprint_report_6.md

  ## Incomplete Issues/User Stories
  Here are links to issues we worked on but did not complete in this sprint:
- * Modify decoding script to work with multithreade snapshpts https://github.com/WSUCptSCapstone-F23-S24/sel-embeddeddebugger/issues/62
+ * Print correct stack information for tasks https://github.com/WSUCptSCapstone-F23-S24/sel-embeddeddebugger/issues/64 Was originally included in issue #54; this has shown to be far more difficult than anticipated, and has been created as a separate issue.
- *
+ * Modify decoding script to work with multithreade snapshots https://github.com/WSUCptSCapstone-F23-S24/sel-embeddeddebugger/issues/62 Stack location for non-active tasks is not being uncovered correctly, making this not possible yet.

 ## Code Files for Review